-Current EPA Brownfields Multipurpose Grant and Assessment Grant recipients must demonstrate that payment has been received from EPA (also known as ‘drawn down’), and drawn down funds have been disbursed, for at least 70.00% of the funding for each Multipurpose and Assessment cooperative agreement they have with EPA by October 1, 2022, in order to apply for Multipurpose Grant funding under this solicitation.
+Current EPA Brownfields Multipurpose Grant and Assessment Grant recipients must demonstrate that payment has been received from EPA (also known as ‘drawn down’), and drawn down funds have been disbursed, for at least 70.00% of the funding for each Multipurpose and Assessment cooperative agreement they have with EPA by October 1, 2023, in order to apply for Multipurpose Grant funding under this solicitation.

-In order to demonstrate this, applicants must attach a copy of a financial record displaying the amount of cooperative agreement funds drawn down (e.g., a report from the Automated Standard Application for Payments (ASAP) or general ledger entries).
-If necessary, applicants may contact the assigned EPA Project Officer for the cooperative agreement(s) or Jerry Minor-Gordon (minor-gordon.jerry@epa.gov) to obtain draw down information from EPA’s grant financial database (Compass Data Warehouse).
+To demonstrate this, applicants must attach a copy of a financial record displaying the amount of cooperative agreement funds drawn down (e.g., a report from the Automated Standard Application for Payments (ASAP) or general ledger entries).
+If necessary, applicants may contact the assigned EPA Project Officer for the cooperative agreement(s) or Jerry Minor-Gordon (brownfields@epa.gov) to obtain draw down information from EPA’s grant financial database (Compass Data Warehouse).
 Disbursements of drawn down funds must comply with requirements in EPA’s General Terms and Conditions for timely disbursement of EPA funds (i.e., recipients other than states must substantially disburse all of the funds within 5 business days of draw down).

 Alternatively, the applicant must affirm it does not have an open EPA Brownfields Multipurpose Grant or Assessment Grant.